Schedule of Events

 Add session to My Planner

-Join Well-being and Health Promotion as we discuss strategies for eating healthy on campus at SDSU!
+Join Amanda Nazario, registered dietitian for SDSU Dining, and Tiago Battastini, executive chef for SDSU Dining as they discuss strategies for eating healthy on campus at SDSU!
 Dining options, strategies for planning meals, and tips for making healthy choices will be shared.

 Start Time: 11 a.m.